Addressing the challenges of the 21st century through innovative measures

 To address the common challenges of the 21st century, EU regions are increasingly looking for innovative measures and coordinated efforts.
 Transition to circular economy and digital transformation are key aspects in this respect, presenting enormous growth potential for the EU.
 Aiming at emphasizing the role of local authorities in these two domains, the EWRC workshop “Addressing the challenges of the 21st century through innovative measures” showcased regional best practices and successful projects in these two fields, stressing the importance of Cohesion Policy in creating investment opportunities for EU territories.

-Organized by the “Europe of Opportunities” regional partnership, the workshop took place on October 9th, 2018 at the ART56 conference center, Brussels.
-Divided into two panels, one composed by regional and local politicians and the other by civil servants and academics, the event saw the participation of more than 150 people.
+Organized by the “Europe of Opportunities” regional partnership, the workshop took place on 9 October 2018 at the ART56 conference center, Brussels.
+Divided into two panels, one composed of regional and local politicians and the other of civil servants and academics, the event saw the participation of more than 150 people.

 Take away message

-Roberto Viola: “We should work together to have funds to embrace high technologies, such as 3D printing”.
+Roberto Viola: “We should work together to have funds to embrace advanced technologies, such as 3D printing”.

 Roberto Viola: “Today we need a cooperative model for the creation and the diffusion of innovation”.

-Roberto Viola: “Our common goals can be achieved only through the establishment of a cooperative model based on the blending of European, national and regional funds”.
+Roberto Viola: “Our common goals can be achieved only through the establishment of a cooperative model based on the merging of European, national and regional funds”.

 Roberto Viola: “We have to make sure that EU funds and regional funds go in the same direction”.